celestiaorg/docs/docs/nodes/validator-node.md

 ```

 If you want to delegate more stake to any validator, including your own you
-will need the `celesvaloper` address of the validator in question.
+will need the `celestiavaloper` address of the validator in question.
 You can
 either check it using the block explorer mentioned above or you can run the
-command below to get the `celesvaloper` of your local validator wallet in
+command below to get the `celestiavaloper` of your local validator wallet in
 case you want to delegate more to it:

 ```sh